CLI Reference

 stata-mcp tool ado-install reghdfe

-stata-mcp tool do /path/to/analysis.do
+stata-mcp tool do /path/to/analysis.do --read-log-when-error true

 # Read Stata help through the one-shot API helper

-stata-mcp tool help regress --is-read-log true --enable-smcl true
+stata-mcp tool help regress --enable-smcl true

 # Inspect a supported dataset